Schwinger effect in axion inflation on a lattice

 \textbf{Data availability.} The source code used for the simulations of this study, the {\sc Pencil Code}, is freely available from Refs.~\cite{PencilCode:2020eyn,PC}.
 The simulation setups and the corresponding data are freely available from Ref.~\cite{DATA}. \\

-\textbf{Acknowledgements.} The work of O.I.\ was supported by the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~101106874.
+\textbf{Acknowledgements.} The work of O.I.\ was supported by the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~101106874, and by VR Starting Grant 2025-04140 of the Swedish Research Council.
 O.I.\ is grateful to Leiden University for hospitality, where parts of this work have been completed.
 E.I.S. acknowledges support by the U.S. Department of Energy, Office of Science, Office of High Energy Physics program under Award Number DE-SC0022021.
-A.B.\ acknowledges the Swedish Research Council (Vetenskapsr{\aa}det) under Grant No.\ 2019-04234, the National Science Foundation under Grants No.\ NSF AST-2307698, and NASA Awards 80NSSC22K0825 and 80NSSC22K1265.
+A.B.\ was supported in part by the European Research Council through the ERC Synergy Grant COSMOMAG under grant No.\ 101224803, the Swedish Research Council (Vetenskapsr{\aa}det) under grant No.\ 2025-05957, the National Science Foundation under grant Nos.\ NSF AST-2307698, AST-2408411, and NASA Award 80NSSC22K0825.
 We thank the Swedish National Allocations Committee for providing computing resources at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and the National Supercomputer Centre (NSC) at Link\"oping.
 We are grateful to the Bernoulli Center and the program ``Generation, Evolution, and Observations of Cosmological Magnetic Fields" for inspiring and motivating this project.
+We thank Angelo Caravano, Oleksandr Sobol, and Lorenzo Sorbo for comments and discussions during the Nordita program ``Axions in Stockholm, 2025".

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[#1]} [1]{#1}